Setting Your Small Business Up as a Sole Proprietorship

 3. Obtain licenses, permits, and zoning clearance.

 Your business may need licenses depending on its business activities.
-Oregon provides a directory of every profession and occupation requiring a license, and you can obtain this information by visiting the Oregon License Directory.
+Oregon provides a directory of every profession and occupation requiring a license.
+You can obtain this information by visiting the Oregon License Directory.
 In addition, local regulations—including licenses, building permits, and zoning clearances—may apply to your business.
 You will need to check with your city and county governments for more information.

 4. Obtain an EIN if hiring employees.